davidsondefaria/desafio-hubla/processDescription.md

 creating the `Transaction` entity along with TypeORM decorators.
 Also, installed Swagger to create our API documentation.
 I made some progress changing and defining types and upgrading our API doc.

+Although I chose TDD as development practice for this project, I started only with e2e tests.
+So, I have created an environment to use a real database and configured to use with TypeORM.
+With this config, the necessity of an test service appeared to clean database and maybe it can be useful to create some test queries too.

+For our first endpoint, I have created two tests: one to match the perfect condition and another to deal with bad requests.
+With these tests in hand, I could finish the service dealing with file buffer, data transformation and bulk insertion.